debrakao/codex/codex.md

 - We are the sum of our biases.
 - To name a few: We tend to favor the beautiful, the reaffirming, and the expected.
 We tend to attribute too much credit to success (and under-credit luck).
 - We will die.
+- Biases are inevitable.
+It is our applications of these biases that determine whether we are racist, bigoted, or
+- Empathy...

 #### 2B Perceptions: Supersenses
 My take on the spiritual and supernatural.